Offering the rarest of the rare, most sought after GREAT WAR RELICS.

 Here is a gigantic shard of a blown-up breech section of a Tiger Tank 88mm main gun cannon !
 Hard to part with this one !
 Rare Battlefield recovered Tiger related artifacts are highly desireable .
 This breech section has crisp grooves and original paint as seen !
 Have shown a picture below of the location within the tank barrel.
 The unit was created on May 4, 1942.
 The unit consisted of 45 Tiger Is on May 10, 1943.
 In the aftermath of the Battle of Stalingrad, the battalion was deployed to Army Group Don and arrived at the front on January 1, 1943.
 The battalion, along with several divisions of the 4th Panzer Army, was tasked with securing the withdrawal of Army Group A; it then retreated to Rostov.
 On February 11, 1943, the unit was transferred to Kharkiv.
 It took part in the Third Battle of Kharkov and the Operation Citadel in 1943.
 Four days before the start of Citadel, the battalion reported that 42 of their 45 Tiger tanks were operational.
 The unit lost three Tigers during the operation and five more during the subsequent retreat.
 In January 1944, the battalion, together with a panzer regiment and infantry units, formed Panzer Regiment Bäke.
 The regiment was part of the relief force, which tried to unsuccessfully break through to encircled forces in the Battle of the Korsun–Cherkassy Pocket.
 Panzer Regiment Bäke

 In January, the abteilung, together with the II.Abt/Panzerregiment 23 and some infantry units, formed Panzer-Regiment Bäke under Oberst Dr. Franz Bäke.
 Over the following weeks, Panzer Regiment Bäke saw heavy fighting.
 After fighting in the area of Uman, the regiment was part of the relief force, which tried to break through to encircled forces in the Korsun Pocket.
 For this battle, the unit had 34 tanks operational.
 The unit performed well, despite suffering from bad weather.
 During the relief attempt the regiment was credited with 267 tanks destroyed for five combat losses.
 The Abteilung lost seven Tigers in total, but only one was destroyed by the enemy, while others were abandoned after the tanks were immobilized by muddy terrain.
 One Tiger was accidentally destroyed by a Panther of the 1st LSSAH.
 The reasons for this friendly fire incident are unknown .
-Instalments available / Free shipping / Included for Mainland US Buyers.
-LOA Provided / Free US Shipping / Instalments available
+Installments available / Free shipping / Included for Mainland US Buyers.
+LOA Provided / Free US Shipping / Installments available

 RESERVED